 Utilizing anticipation within your lines yields a more natural feel that can be heard and felt right away.
 And it’s easy to start doing.
 Here’s some exercises to get you started.

-To begin practicing anticipation, play through a simple tune you’re working on, or a blues, and with each line you play, ...
+To begin practicing anticipation, play through a simple tune you’re working on, or a blues, and with each ...